Coronavirus (COVID-19)

 Construction of the abbey continued from the 12th through to the 16th century when, following the dissolution, it was converted into a private mansion.
 High profile individuals such as Gerald of Wales (Giraldus Cambrensis) and the archbishop of Canterbury enjoyed the overnight hospitality of the abbey.

-• Currently: Medium-level cloud, 7° C
+• Tuesday: Medium-level cloud, 7° C